 Prior to registering for the last semester of their Jackson School degree program each student must meet with a JSG academic adviser to review their final degree audit.
 It is the student's responsibility to complete all procedures associated with the final degree audit in a timely manner.

 Any student who does not graduate when eligible must promptly contact the JSG Student Services Office.
 An academic adviser will advise the student what steps are needed for future registration and graduation.

 Applying for Graduation

-Students must be registered at the University and must file a graduation application form in the JSG Student Services Office the first semester they are eligible to graduate.
+Students must be registered at the University and must file a graduation application form with the JSG Student Services Office the first semester they are eligible to graduate.
 A student is considered eligible to graduate if he or she can complete all degree requirements by registering for 12 semester hours or fewer.
-Graduation applications should be submitted during the first week of classes.
-No graduation applications will be accepted after the University's published deadline.
+Graduation applications should be submitted as early as possible, preferably during the first week of classes.
 Failure to adhere to these procedures and deadlines will jeopardize the student’s potential graduation as well as future registration in the Jackson School.

 The Jackson School of Geosciences graduation ceremony is held each spring in conjunction with the University-wide commencement ceremony.
 Students who complete their degree requirements in the fall or summer are invited to participate in the school's spring ceremony.
 Students graduating with University Honors, School Honors and Jackson Scholars are recognized at the school's ceremony.

 Summer degree candidates who have completed a final degree audit may participate in the spring Jackson School commencement ceremony preceding their official graduation date.
 In addition to completing a final degree audit, students must submit an application to walk in the ceremony by the published deadlines.
 Neither the application to walk nor participation in any commencement events constitute applying to graduate or official completion of a degree program.